 Step 5: You need to work sc rows until you reach the desired height.
-Keep trying it on your doll to check if you are happy with it before fastening off.
+Keep trying it on your doll to check if you are happy with it before fastening it off.
 As you can see in the photo, I wanted the front flap to just cover the bust before fastening off.

-Step 7: Decide on how many stitches you want to skip on each side.
+Step 7: Decide how many stitches you want to skip on each side.
 Make sure the number is equal to create a symmetric look.

 Step 9: Attach the thread on the stitch you want to start the back flap on, ch 1, sc across to make the back flap, sk the rest of the sts, turn.

-Step 10: Repeat Step 5 until you reach the desired height.
+Step 10: Repeat step 5 until you reach the desired height.
 Do not fasten off.

-Step 11: Now on to making the straps.
+Step 11: Now, onto making the straps.
 Decide on how thick you want your straps to be.
 Since the length of X-1 is 10 for this tutorial, you need to make sure the thickness, Z, when doubled, will still leave some space in the middle to give the appearance of 2 separate straps.
 For this tutorial, I used Z = 3.
 Ch 1, sc in Z sc, sk the remaining sts, turn.

 Step 12: Repeat Step 5 until you reach the button when placed on the doll.
-The buttonholes are made from chain spaces, so I advise you go a little bit over the top of the button so you can hide the chains later.
+The buttonholes are made from chain spaces, so I advise you to go a little bit over the top of the button so you can hide the chains later.

 Step 13: To make the buttonhole: Ch 1, sc in the first sc, chain an appropriate length for your button, sc in the last sc of the strap.
 Try it on your doll first to make sure your buttonhole works before fastening off.

-Step 14: Repeat the strap on the opposite side, making sure to do Z stitches, the same number of rows and the same sized buttonhole.
+Step 14: Repeat the strap on the opposite side, making sure to do Z stitches, the same number of rows, and the same sized buttonhole.
 Fasten off and weave in all ends.

 Step 15 (Optional): To add details to the overalls, you can crochet a small piece to use as a pocket for the front flap.
-Decide on the size of the pocket, make sure it is odd numbered and less than X. I sewed it on using a contrasting colored thread to make it visible.
+Decide on the size of the pocket; make sure it is odd-numbered and less than X. I sewed it on using a contrasting colored thread to make it visible.
 I also used the same thread to sew some details around the sides to make the overalls look more realistic.
 Feel free to play around with this since I am just a beginner sewer.

 Makies Overalls Pattern